Get fun learning techniques with practical skills once a week to keep your child engaged and ahead in life.

 Children need to manage their time well and not get distracted by the constant flow of messages that they might receive.

-Tip to keep their children safe on Whatsapp
+Tip to keep children safe on Whatsapp

 Understanding Kids' Motivations: Recognize that kids use social media for various reasons, including connecting with friends, sharing about their day, and expressing themselves creatively.

 Take the time to understand their motivations and interests on social media.

 By showing genuine interest and engaging in conversations about their online experiences, you can better support and guide them in navigating the digital landscape.

 Social media comes in a variety of forms, but the goal is largely the same for kids.
 It serves as a “third space” for teens and tweens—an additional place outside of home and school.
 It’s a place where young people can “hang out,” even when they are not with their friends.-Deborah Heitner

 Open Communication: Start by having open and honest conversations with your child about social media.
 Discuss the benefits and risks, and the importance of using it responsibly.
 Encourage them to share their experiences and concerns, and listen attentively to their thoughts and questions.

 Adi mostly shares his wats app group experiences with me.
 This helps him to understand what he can and cannot do while interacting with others on whatsapp.

 Screen time itself isn’t the issue, it’s how you use it.
 It’s like saying a knife is bad.
 Well, a knife is bad if you hurt somebody, but it’s great if you use it to cut up your dinner.
 It’s the same thing with digital technology.
 It’s how you use it.- Diana Graber

 Developing Self-Awareness: Encourage your child to develop self-awareness when using social media.
 Help them understand their own emotions, values, and intentions behind their online interactions.
 Encourage them to reflect on how their actions may impact themselves and others.